 With the continuous introduction of new regulations in the financial space comes the increasing struggle of financial organizations to navigate the landscape and proactively monitor their operations.
 Now a hot topic and necessity for trading floors, Proactive Compliance refers to the best practice of applying an anticipatory and self-motivated approach towards industry regulations and compliance standards.
 An organization that practices Proactive Compliance will take steps to implement best practices and identify and address any potential problems before being required to by regulations.

-Implementing Proactive Compliance measures does not only allow organizations to mitigate risk, but protect their business and customers.
+Implementing proactive measures does not only allow organizations to mitigate risk, but protect their business and customers.
 Further benefits of Proactive Compliance include:

 - Protection from fraud and risk.
 By monitoring interactions across all communication channels, you will see emerging trends, detect potentially fraudulent activity, and flag and quickly address breaches within your organization.